The last several years have uprooted what many people around the world thought of as “normal.”

-A lot of businesses added new options — like virtual classes — during the coronavirus lockdowns.
+A lot of businesses have expanded into new options — like virtual classes — in the last several years.
 In many cases, these options actually helped them to evolve their business and reach people in new ways, so see if you can take advantage of these new options to support them.

-Another great example I’ve heard was a local ice cream shop who understood that maybe stopping in for a cone wasn’t exactly top-of-mind at the beginning of the pandemic, so they began selling packed pints to-go, a great way to keep making sales while also providing customers with a great at-home snack (ok let’s be honest — I’ve totally eaten ice cream and called it dinner… no judgment).
+Another great example I’ve heard was a local ice cream shop who understood stopping in for a cone wasn’t the only option people might be interested in, so they began selling packed pints to-go, a great way to keep making sales while also providing customers with a great at-home snack.

-The point here is that many of your local small businesses may be offering alternatives to their usual products or services.
-Take a minute to check in on some of your community’s go-to spots to see if there are new, alternative ways you can support them during this time.
+The point here is that many of your local small businesses may have diversified their usual alternatives to their usual products or services.
+Take a minute to check in on some of your community’s go-to spots to see what new features and capabilities you haven’t tried out yet.